 Being romantic means you perform small but thoughtful gestures that symbolize your love.

 Giving love notes, cooking a romantic dinner, or presenting them with a wrapped gift for no other reason than to say “I love you” are examples of romantic behavior and go a long way in rebuilding intimacy.

 To enhance emotional intimacy, don’t be afraid to go outside of your comfort zone, exercise some creativity, and then stick with what works.

-Many couples continue to be physically attracted to one another but encounter difficulty in connecting with each other due to a lack of emotional intimacy.
+Many couples remain physically attracted to one another but encounter difficulty connecting due to a lack of emotional intimacy.